 Free Daycare Programs Help Moms

 Most single moms do not have the luxury of staying at home.
 However, some moms work on low paying jobs and still need help.
-They have no choice but to work and try to survive on one salary to care for their families.
+They have no choice but to work and survive on one salary to care for their families.
 Consider taking advantage of the benefits and grants the government offers.

 As a mom, the most important thing is to work and care for your family.
 If you are a single mother that needs help paying for daycare, you may qualify for this resource: 888-524-3578, DHS Child Care Assistance Program.
 Keep in mind that there is a certain amount